Last Updated on December 17, 2025 by Hannah Stephenson

 Go for: masterful gin concoctions

-Legend has it that Asoka introduced the porn star martini to Cape Town and since that’s my all-time favourite cocktail, I feel that this more than merits a place on my “best bars” list.
+Legend has it that Asoka introduced the porn star martini to Cape Town.
+Since that’s my all-time favourite cocktail, I feel that this more than merits a place on my “best bars” list.

 Asoka is a bougie place, but it’s my kind of bougie.
 It’s approachable bougie.
 I’m a dive bar kinda gal, but I really enjoy an evening here.
-I will say that I don’t love the music so I don’t come here on Tuesdays when they get DJs in and turn the place into a dance party, but I’m always happy to stop in for a cocktail or two before I inevitably head to Van Hunks, which is right around the corner.
+I will say that I don’t love the music so I don’t come here on Tuesdays when they get DJs in and turn the place into a dance party, but you should if that’s your kind of thing!

 Price range: Expensive